-Here at Cole Paschall Law, our Fort Worth drug charges lawyers possesses in-depth knowledge of both state and federal drug laws, enabling them to navigate the complexities of the legal system effectively.
+Here at Cole Paschall Law, our Fort Worth drug charges lawyers possess in-depth knowledge of both state and federal drug laws, enabling them to navigate the complexities of the legal system effectively.

-This is through assessing the details of the case, scrutinize the evidence, and identify any violations of constitutional rights or procedural errors.
+This is through assessing the details of the case, scrutinizing the evidence, and identifying any violations of constitutional rights or procedural errors.
 With our expertise, we can build a strong defense strategy tailored to the specific circumstances, aiming to mitigate penalties, negotiate plea agreements, or, if possible, have the drug crime charges dismissed.

 Examples of Drug Crimes That You Might Be Charged With

 The following are some of the drug crimes that you might be charged with in Fort Worth.

 Possession of a Controlled Substance